Prajwol-Chhetri/minimal-mistakes/_pages/portfolio.md

   - image_path: assets/images/rest.png
     alt: "placeholder image 2"
     title: "Backend REST API Using Django REST Framework"
     text: "In this project, I developed a Backend REST API using Django REST Framework.
 The API allows to create, update, delete & manage user profiles.
 It Authenticates user using their username and password.
-It also allows user to view feed items only if they are aauthenticated and only manage feed items that they own."
+It also allows user to view feed items only if they are authenticated and only manage feed items that they own."
     url: "https://github.com/Prajwol-Chhetri/Profiles-REST-API"
     btn_label: "Code"
     btn_class: "btn--primary"